alanjameschapman/whiteboard/README.md

 ## Strategy

+In the author's experience (as a former Science teacher) classrooms can be hectic environments.
+There is a lot of content to cover, and limited time to learn it.
+Whilst teachers do their best to address the misconceptions and questions of every student in the class, it is inevitable that some may still leave the room with unanswered questions.

+This platform seeks to provide the teacher a means to address these questions, clarify lesson content, and provide teachers the ability to give further reading or perhaps set homework.

 User are divided into three main groups:
 - Student: to learn using the website by accessing relevant content according to their teacher and class.
 - Teacher: to teach using website by posting topic notes.